Home About Blog Contact

 How Long Is a Pink Slip Valid For?

-Once your vehicle passes the e-Safety inspection, the pink slip is valid for 42 days.
-You must use it to complete your rego renewal within that window.
-If it expires before you renew, you will need another inspection.
+The pink slip is valid for 42 days once your vehicle passes the e-Safety inspection.
+You must use it to complete your rego renewal in that window.
+If it expires before you renew, you’ll need another inspection.

-This is one of the most searched questions about pink slips, so it’s worth planning ahead.
-Don’t wait until the last week of your rego period to book.
+It is one of the most searched questions about pink slips, so it is worth planning ahead.
+Book ahead of the last week of your rego period.

 Pink Slip vs Blue Slip – What’s the Difference?